Inworld AI builds the voice infrastructure behind production language learning apps, including

 Cons:

-- $103-206/1M characters.
-At language learning engagement levels, costs become prohibitive for free-tier learners.
-Talkpal's 40% cost reduction after switching to Inworld TTS illustrates the economic difference
+- $60-120/1M characters at API rates.
+At language learning engagement levels, costs become significant for free-tier learners.
+Talkpal's 40% cost reduction after switching to Realtime TTS illustrates the economic difference

 - No integrated orchestration.
 Lesson logic, LLM routing, and observability require separate solutions